 Ambassadors: the Heart of the No Hate Speech Movement

 Youth Ambassadors are the heart and the power source of the No Hate Speech Movement.
-Whether acting on the European stage or at national regional or local level, they communicate the campaign's message far and wide.
-Among the online community of Ambassadors are those who run our facebook page, our twitter feeds, who moderate our blog posts and report hate speech – all on a voluntary basis.
-There are also activists who take it upon themselves to combat hate speech.
+Whether acting on the European stage or at national, regional or local level, they communicate the campaign's message far and wide.
+Among the online community of Ambassadors are those who run our facebook page, our twitter feeds, who write blog posts and counter hate speech they see in online spaces – all on a voluntary basis.
 The No Hate Speech Movement would be nowhere without the dedicated hard work of all our volunteer activists.
 You are inspiring, thank you.

-Create a video - like this great one from Rosalyn
+Create your own video about tackling hate speech - like this great one from Rosalyn

 Write or talk about what hate speech means to you.
 You can describe the effects of hate speech; or your experience of fighting or countering it online.
 It can be one sentence or several paragraphs, 30 secs or 2 minutes.
 We will feature it on our website and through social media.
 Send it to email@example.com